menandmice/micetro_docs/guides/user-manual/dhcp_scopes.rst

   Creates an address pool for the selected scope.
 Complete the From and To fields in the DHCP Address Pool dialog box, typing the range of addresses to be included in the pool.
 Both of these fields default to the first available address in the range.
 If this is a split scope (a scope that exists on more than one server) and the address pool overlaps a warning message displays.

 Edit Address Pool
-  To edit an existing pool, click anywhere in the applicable assigned range, right-click, select Edit Address Pool and, in the dialog box, make the desired edits.
+  To edit an existing pool, click anywhere in the applicable assigned range, right-click, select :guilabel:`Edit Address Pool` and, in the dialog box, make the desired edits.

 Options for Pool
   When selected, the DHCP Options dialog box displays.
 Refer to :ref:`dhcp-options` for details on this dialog box.

 Delete Address Pool(s)
-  To delete an existing pool, click anywhere in the applicable assigned range, right-click and select Delete Address Pool(s).
+  To delete an existing pool, click anywhere in the applicable assigned range, right-click and select :guilabel:`Delete Address Pool(s)`.

 Create Reservation
   Reservations can be created in unassigned address space, address pools, and excluded addresses.
 It is possible to set options for reserved IP Addresses.
 To create an address, do the following:

-    3. Locate the IP Address you want to reserve, right-click on it, and select Create Reservation.
-The DHCP Reservation dialog box displays.
+    3. Locate the IP Address you want to reserve, right-click on it, and select :guilabel:`Create Reservation`.
+The *DHCP Reservation* dialog box displays.

-      MAC Address.
+      MAC Address
         Enter the MAC Address (i.e., Media Access Control Address) of the network node for which this address is being reserved.

-      DDNS hostname.
+      DDNS hostname
         Specifies the DNS domain name to use to store the A record for a DHCP client.

-    2. Click OK.
+    2. Click :guilabel:`OK`.

 Edit a Reservation
-  To edit an existing reservation, right-click on the reservation you want to change and select Edit a Reservation.
+  To edit an existing reservation, right-click on the reservation you want to change and select :guilabel:`Edit a Reservation`.
 Then, make the necessary edits.

 Options for a Reservation
-  To select options for a reservation, right-click on the reservation and select Options for a Reservation.
-The DHCP Reservations Options dialog box displays.
-Refer to DHCP Servers—Options for details on this dialog box.
+  To select options for a reservation, right-click on the reservation and select :guilabel:`Options for a Reservation`.
+The *DHCP Reservations Options* dialog box displays.
+Refer to :ref:`dhcp-options` for details on this dialog box.

 Delete Reservation(s)
-  To delete an existing reservation, right-click on the reservation you want to remove and select Delete Reservation(s).
+  To delete an existing reservation, right-click on the reservation you want to remove and select :guilabel:`Delete Reservation(s)`.

 Cisco Shortcut Menu
 """""""""""""""""""